Skip to main content

 Location: Williamstown, MA

-Median 50% SAT/ACT: 1482/33
+Middle 50% SAT/ACT: 1500-1560/34-35

-Williams offers an affordable and exceptional opportunity for students hoping to attend one of the most well-known and well-regarded liberal arts colleges in the U.S. The school practices need-blind admissions and will meet 100% of demonstrated financial need—mostly without loans.
+Williams offers an affordable and exceptional opportunity for students looking to attend one of the most well-known and well-regarded liberal arts colleges in the U.S. The school practices need-blind admissions and will meet 100% of demonstrated financial need—mostly without loans.

-On average, a Williams grant (which doesn’t require repayment) covers 85% of a total financial aid package.
-As an added bonus, Williams is the only college in the country that guarantees free textbooks and course materials to all students receiving financial aid.
-Located in Western Massachusetts, students are surrounded by nature and have easy access to hiking and other outdoor activities.
+On average, a Williams grant (which doesn’t require repayment) totals $86,000.
+As a bonus, Williams is one of only a few colleges in the country that guarantees free textbooks and course materials to all students receiving financial aid.

 Learn more about Williams and what it takes to get accepted.